CarolinaPB/population-variant-calling/README.md

 - **<run_date>_files.txt** dated file with an overview of the files used to run the pipeline (for documentation purposes)
 - **results** directory that contains
-  - **variant_calling/final_VCF** directory with variant calling VCF files, as well as VCF stats
+  - **final_VCF** directory with variant calling VCF files, as well as VCF stats
     - {prefix}.vep.vcf.gz - final VCF file
     - {prefix}.vep.vcf.gz.stats
   - **PCA** PCA results and plot
     - {prefix}.eigenvec and {prefix}.eigenval - file with PCA eigenvectors and eigenvalues, respectively
     - {prefix}.pdf - PCA plot

-The VCF files has been filtered for `QUAL > 20`.
+The VCF file has been filtered for `QUAL > 20`.
 Freebayes is ran with parameters `--use-best-n-alleles 4 --min-base-quality 10 --min-alternate-fraction 0.2 --haplotype-length 0 --ploidy 2 --min-alternate-count 2`.
-For more details check the Snakefile.
+These parameters can be changed in the Snakefile.